2 semesters of college-level Spanish or the equivalent

 - Intermediate Spanish and Culture or Advanced Spanish and Culture (3 Butler University credits) This is an intensive intermediate- or advanced-level language course conducted in Spanish by Mexican professors.
 It meets for 45 contact hours over the course of the summer.

-- Contemporary Yucatán (3 Butler University credits) This topics course is based on current events in the Yucatan and Mexico.
+- Contemporary Yucatán: Selected Topics (3 Butler University credits) This topics course is based on current events in the Yucatan and Mexico.
 Standard topics include History of the 19th and 20th Centuries as well as Yucatan and the Caribbean, which help to prepare students for the program excursion to Cuba.
 Please note that partcipants on this program may not cross-enroll in classes offered on the Medical Spanish and Public Health in the Yucatán program, which runs concurrently with this program.

 Housing & Meals